primer/primer-marketing-type/README.md

 status: New Release
 -->

-The typography for our marketing pages differs slightly from what is in Primer's core--it is responsive, on a slightly different scale, and in a different font (Roboto).
+The typography for our marketing pages differs slightly from what is in Primer's core--it is responsive, on a slightly different scale, and headlines are in a different font (Roboto).

 ## Heading Utilities